Usually, the main symptoms of normal-pressure hydrocephalus are general unsteadiness and loss of balance, and the feet may seem to stick to the floor.

 Results of additional tests, such as computed tomography (CT) or magnetic resonance imaging (MRI)

 Neuropsychologic testing, which is more detailed is sometimes needed.
 This testing covers all the main areas of mental function, including mood, and usually takes 1 to 3 hours.
-This testing helps doctors distinguish dementia from other conditions that can cause similar symptoms, such as age-associated memory impairment, mild cognitive impairment, and depression.
+This testing helps doctors distinguish dementia from other conditions that can cause similar symptoms, such as age-associated memory impairment Dementia , mild cognitive impairment Dementia , and depression Dementia .

 Brain imaging, usually magnetic resonance imaging (MRI) is done to check for excess cerebrospinal fluid.
 Finding excess fluid and other characteristic changes in the brain supports the diagnosis of normal-pressure hydrocephalus but does not confirm it.

-To help with the diagnosis, doctors do a spinal tap (lumbar puncture) or place a temporary drain into the spinal cord to remove excess cerebrospinal fluid.
+To help with the diagnosis, doctors do a spinal tap Spinal Tap Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more (lumbar puncture) or place a temporary drain into the spinal cord to remove excess cerebrospinal fluid.
 If these procedures relieve symptoms, usually by improving gait, normal-pressure hydrocephalus is more likely, and treatment is more likely to be effective.

 Treatment of normal-pressure hydrocephalus consists of placing a piece of plastic tubing (a shunt) in the ventricles of the brain and running it under the skin, usually to the abdomen (ventriculoperitoneal shunting).
 Cerebrospinal fluid is then drained away from the brain.
 The effects of this treatment may not be evident for several hours.
 This procedure may significantly improve the ability to walk and function and may lessen incontinence.
 However, mental function improves less and in fewer people.
 Thus, early diagnosis is important, so that people can be treated before dementia develops.